 - Opportunities to stay connected via open adoption

-- A supportive and loving family
+- A supportive, permanent, and loving family

 Every woman has a unique situation, and only they have the right to decide what is best for their child.
 This is why you should ask common questions about adoptions, like: